-Volunteer patients are members of the general public who contribute in a valuable and unique way to the education and training of future doctors.
+Volunteer patients are members of the general public who make a unique and valuable contribution to the education and training of future doctors.

-Volunteer patients participate “as themselves” to help medical students learn and practice their clinical skills in performing physical exams, interviewing and taking a medical history, under the watchful guidance of a fully-qualified physician.
+Volunteer patients participate “as themselves” to help medical students learn and practice interviewing, medical history-taking, and basic physical exams under the watchful guidance of a fully-qualified physician.

 - No medical advice will be given.
 We do not take blood or other samples, perform x-rays or other tests or dispense medications.

-We are continually recruiting and almost everyone is suitable to be a volunteer patient.
-No prior training or experience necessary.
+Almost everyone is suitable to be a volunteer patient.
+No prior training or experience is necessary.

 If you are interested in volunteering, either as a healthy patient or as someone with symptoms or chronic illness, please contact the Volunteer Patient Coordinators at